seccodingguy/python/README.md

 # jsontocsv

-<p>The <i>jsontocsv</i> folder is a Python GUI that will take in a parameter of the JSON element to parse and will then output to the user-specified CSV file.
+<p>The <i>jsontocsv</i> folder includes a Python script that executes as a GUI that will take in a parameter of the JSON element to parse and will then output to the user-specified CSV file.
 This is a quick and easy way to convert JSON at a click of a button!</p>

 # search